 Each coin is individually packaged in a hard plastic capsule.
 Multiples of 20 are available in original mint-sealed tubes.
 For bulk purshases, we stock original US Mint sealed boxes which contain 25 tubes with twenty Silver Eagles to a tube (500 coins in total).

+Your order is delivered by Bring and is fully insured.
 After we have received your payment, the products will be dispatched within 24 hours.
-Delivery time is within 1 to 3 working days.
-Once your order has arrived at your local post office, you will receive a notice by mail or SMS.
+Delivery time is within 3 to 4 working days.
+In cases where we can not send your order immediately, we will always inform you of the time delay.

 The package is fully insured, and in the extremely unlikely case that the package is lost or damaged, Tavex AS will re-ship the items or refund your money.
-The insurance only applies whilst the products are in transit and ceases to be valid once the shipping carrier obtains the recipient’s signature.
+Insurance costs depend on the value of your order (1% of the value).